Skip to main content

 Deep Dive: Building a Canada Goose Simulator

-How a deadpan text adventure about mild chaos became the BBS system's most extensively tested game—79 tests, procedural honk audio, and goose migration instead of game over.
+How a deadpan text adventure about mild chaos became the BBS system's most extensively tested game—79 tests, procedural honk audio, and a migration ending instead of game over.

 Deep Dive: Custom Canvas Charts for 30fps Animation